YanickT/Library/README.md

 ## Notes
 I am developing and improving this tool currently.
-Furthermore, I am actively working with it and therefore I am a little bit pargamatic corresponding to the look of the tool.
+Furthermore, I am actively working with it and therefore I am a little bit pragmatic corresponding to the look of the tool.
 Maybe it will be improved in the future.